Somirink/Expense-Tracker/client/README.md

 ## 💰 Expense Tracker App
 ---
 This project is a full-stack Expense Tracker application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It provides a simple yet efficient Income & Expense Management System, allowing users to securely manage their transactions, track total balance, and view category-wise analytics through an interactive dashboard.

-The application supports user authentication and ensures that each user can manage their own financial data independently.
+It provides a simple yet efficient Income & Expense Management System, allowing users to securely manage their transactions, track total balance, and view category-wise analytics through an interactive dashboard.The application supports user authentication and ensures that each user can manage their own financial data independently.

 ---

 ## 🔧 Technologies Used